 Public and private support for innovation

-Germany spent EUR 92 billion on R&D in 2016.
-From 1996 to 2016, there was an average annual growth rate in spending of 4 percent.
+Germany spent EUR 105 billion on R&D in 2018 corresponding to 3,1 percent of GDP.
 Cooperation between the public and the private sector fuels innovation development: 70 percent of R&D spending came from companies and 23 percent from the federal government, largely allocated to universities and other research institutions like the Leibniz Association.

 Stability, efficiency, security, and infrastructure for investment